a-synchronous/rubico/README.md

 ## omit

 # Transducers
-Transducers allow us to wrangle very large or infinite streams of data in a<br>
-composable and memory efficient way.
+Transducers allow us to wrangle very large or infinite streams of data in a composable and memory efficient way.
 Say you had `veryBigData` in an array
 ```javascript
 veryBigData = [...]